BruDrugAnalysisProject/BRU_CTRL_bulk_scRNAseq_data_analysis/README.md

 ### 2. Single-cell RNA-seq Data
 Immune cells were isolated from dissociated tumor tissues of both BRU-treated and control mouse via **CD45⁺ magnetic bead sorting**.
 Each group contained **three independent biological samples**.
 The enriched immune cells were then subjected to **single-cell RNA sequencing (scRNA-seq)**.

-The single-cell RNA-seq data have been deposited in the GSA (https://ngdc.cncb.ac.cn/gsa/) under accession ID HRA018186 (updated from the previous submission ID HRA025246), as part of the same project.
+The single-cell RNA-seq data have been deposited in the GSA (https://ngdc.cncb.ac.cn/gsa/) under accession ID HRA018186 (updated from the previous checking submission ID HRA025246), as part of the same project.

 ## Related Figures
 The codes in this repository generate the following figures presented in the manuscript: